-In the wing processing room (1,200m3 at 4-6oC), the cleaning team are given 2 hours and 30 minutes to do their job.
-Before, the fifteen technicians' visibility was limited to 50 centimetres due to the fog formed by the water jets working at medium pressure, recalls Oliver Bourhis, Factory Manager.
-"We installed a dehumidifier, supplying 2,000m3 per hour in a plant of 50,000m3.
-Since then the visibility has been increased to 15 metres!"
+In the wing processing room which is 1,200m3 and kept at temperatures between 4 and 6 °C, the cleaning team are given 2 hours and 30 minutes to do their job.
+Before, the fifteen technicians’ visibility was limited to 50 cm due to the fog formed by the water jets working at medium pressure.

 The dehumidifier has enabled droplets to be absorbed at ceiling level as well as liberating 10-15% of the energy capacity of the cooling equipment working in cold conditions.
-This has allowed the temperature of the work room to be lowered from 8oC to 6oC.
+This has allowed the temperature of the work room to be lowered from 8 °C to 6 °C.

-A small dehumidifier is also situated at the air-locked door to the static deep-freeze tunnels (at -30oC) in order to limit the amount of water droplets created there, due to the difference in temperature, and also to tackle the problem of frost formation on the floor caused by the falling droplets.
+A small dehumidifier is also situated at the air-locked door to the static deep-freeze tunnels (at -30 °C) in order to limit the amount of water droplets created there.
+This happens due to the difference in temperature, and this also leads to frost formation on the floor caused by the falling droplets.
+The dehumidifier solves these problems.
 Another can be found at the dispatch quay for frozen goods.

 A dehumidifier is also used to limit the frost in the spiral deep-freeze tunnel.
 Halting production in order to defrost and clean are less frequent, now taking place every 21 hours instead of every 8 hours.
 The dehumidifier also translates into an increase in returns on materials and energy.
 With no frost to contend with, the energy exchanges are better which results in the tunnel running more quickly.